phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/_includes/external-reference-intro.md

-This element encodes the evidence type using, for example the Evidence & Conclusion Ontology (ECO).
+This element encodes the evidence type using, for example, the Evidence & Conclusion Ontology (ECO).

 #### Mapping Notes